Mozart and the Whale: Plot

 Isabelle takes the liberty of cleaning Donald's apartment while he goes shopping.
 When he returns, he is horrified to see that everything is different; the piles of newspaper are stacked neatly, rotting food from the fridge is thrown away and has a new shower curtain and a toilet lid cover.
 He becomes angry at Isabelle for changing everything, by saying "you stole my life" before leaving again, although Isabelle thought that he would like it.
 He later leaves a number of apologetic messages on Isabelle's phone.
 The next day, he goes to the hair salon where Isabelle works as a hair stylist to apologize in person, and Isabelle forgives him, while introducing him as her boyfriend to the staff and her co-workers.

 Isabelle shows Donald an abandoned rooftop, calling this a place where people who don't know where they belong can belong.
 She suggests that they can buy a house together and her therapist has arranged a job interview for a statistic analyst post at a university.
 He gets the job and they move into their new house, making it their own.

 Donald tells Isabelle that he wants everything to be nice for when his boss, Wallace (Gary Cole) comes for dinner.
 Believing that he thinks that she doesn't keep the house nice, Isabelle spites Donald by keeping the pets uncaged, much to Donald's shock when he returns, and she maintains extroverted behavior and tells of her off-the-wall plans for the house.
 Donald explodes, asking how they're going to afford all that, which leads to the two of them arguing over it but when Isabelle says that they are both crazy, he retaliates by telling her that she is crazier, which leads to her throwing him out of the house.
 He stays with Gregory in his house, and after listening to a tearful answer message that Isabelle's rabbit, Bongo, has died, he runs to comfort her.
 Isabelle suggests that they should just be friends.

 Donald invites Isabelle to a restaurant, where he proposes to her, much to Isabelle's dismay.
-She leaves abruptly back home and overdoses over the counter drug.
+She leaves abruptly back home and overdoses on an over the counter drug.
 Donald returns just in time to take her to the hospital, where Isabelle's psychiatrist advises him to leave her alone, testing his willpower to refrain from calling her.

-Donald sees Isabelle leaving the university and follows her to the abandoned rooftop, where he expresses that the only nice thing he had left to give her was not to call, to find that Isabelle was waiting for his call and she missed him.
+Donald sees Isabelle leaving the university and follows her to the abandoned rooftop, where he says the only nice thing he had left to give her was not to call, to find that Isabelle was waiting for his call and she missed him.
 They express their true love with an embrace and kiss.
 The movie ends with the happy couple, now married, in their home, enjoying Thanksgiving dinner with the self-help group members.